retooth2/xenharmlib/doc/primelimit_tunings.rst

          PrimeLimitPitchSeq([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11], 11-Limit)

-In most theoretical writings on Just Intonation scales are given in the form of xenharmlib's interval fan primitive, e.g. a just major triad is given as 1/1, 5/4, 3/2 with the unison 1/1 sometimes being omitted and made implicit (e.g. in the SCL file format).
+In most theoretical writings on Just Intonation, scales are given in the form of xenharmlib's interval fan primitive, e.g. a just major triad is given as 1/1, 5/4, 3/2 with the unison 1/1 sometimes being omitted and made implicit (e.g. in the SCL file format).
 A convenient way to define a